Identifying Testing Improprieties, Irregularities, and Breaches

 An irregularity is an unusual circumstance that impacts an individual or group of students who are testing and may potentially affect student performance on the test or impact test security or test validity.
 These circumstances can be corrected and contained at the local level.

 An irregularity must be reported to the LEA ELPAC coordinator and site ELPAC coordinator immediately.
 The coordinator will report the irregularity within 24 hours using the STAIRS/Appeals process to both report the incident and file the Appeal.

 Some testing incidents may also require that a corrective plan of action be provided by the LEA at the time of submitting the STAIRS case.
 The corrective action plan may include, but is not limited to, a description of specific training or communication measures.

 |Student(s) were assigned an incorrect designated support or accommodation, or student(s) cheated or provided answers to each other.|

-The LEA ELPAC coordinator must immediately report the breach, including social media exposure on the part of a student or adult or media coverage of an administration, by calling CalTAC at 800-955-2954; and open a STAIRS case using the online STAIRS process available in TOMS for all other breaches.
+The LEA ELPAC coordinator must immediately report the breach by calling CalTAC at 800-955-2954 if the breach is due to social media exposure on the part of a student or adult or media coverage of an administration, and open a STAIRS case using the online STAIRS process available in TOMS for all other breaches.
 The LEA ELPAC coordinator must report the incident in STAIRS within 24 hours.